Rethinking Backdoor Detection Evaluation for Language Models: Problem Formulation and Background

 \section{Problem Formulation and Background}

-We consider the attack scenario in which the attacker produces a backdoored model for a given task.
-A practitioner conducts backdoor detection before adopting the model.
+We consider the attack scenario where the attacker produces a backdoored classification model for a given task.
+A practitioner conducts backdoor detection before adopting it.
 This can happen during model reuse (e.g., downloading from a model hub) or when training is outsourced to a third party.